 “When Allbirds launched six years ago, sustainability was a founding principle,” says Jodie Soussan, the company’s Managing Director for Europe, Canada, Australia and New Zealand.
 “As a B Corp and a Public Benefit Corporation, we’ve always been laser focused on our impact, specifically our ambition to reverse climate change, which means every decision we make is done through the lens of carbon reduction.”

-Last July the brand announced sustainability targets for 2025 and 2030, known as The Allbirds Flight Path and recognised as one of the most ambitious, science-based sustainability targets in the footwear and apparel industry.
+Last July the brand announced sustainability targets for 2025 and 2030, known as The Allbirds Flight Path and recognized as one of the most ambitious, science-based sustainability targets in the footwear and apparel industry.

 “We’re aiming for a 50 per cent reduction in our per-unit carbon footprint by the end of 2025,” says Soussan.
 “By 2030, we expect to reduce our per-unit footprint by 95 per cent.”
 Those are big targets and ones for which they’re expecting to be held accountable by the very people who wear their shoes and apparel.